Job description for accountants

 There are various other examples of such specialisations like accounts payable, tax-related activities, pension-related accounting, performing valuations, doing reconciliations, consolidating group statements and so on.
 Accountants may be expected to specialise in just one of these roles or be generalists capable of managing several of these activities.

-Learn more about a Career as an Accountants.
+Learn more about a career as an Accountant.
 The following articles cover the job description, salaries, CV building tips and more.

 Search Jobs to find out about the accountant job roles we currently have available.